skeeto/skeeto.github.com/_posts/2017-09-01-Ten-Years-of-Blogging.markdown

 usage.
 (Running a macro over an Emacs' [Dired][dired] buffer is great for this.)

-I decided in those early days to [Capitalize Every Word of the Title][js], and I've stuck with this convention purely out of consistency even though it's looked weird to me for years.
+I decided in those early days to Capitalize Every Word of the Title, and I've stuck with this convention purely out of consistency even though it's looked weird to me for years.
 I don't want to edit the old titles, and any hard changeover date would be even weirder (in the index listing).